Is Gardein The Ultimate Beefless Ground any good?

 Gardein advises three ways to use these ground beef crumbles: simmered in a sauce, pan fried or microwaved.
 I’ve cooked them using the first two methods with 100% success each time, so much so I’ve had little reason to microwave them.

 Nutrionally, protein is very good, fiber and fat too.
 The one item, and its par for the course with any product in this space – keep an eye on the sodium.

 What’s a fair price for Gardein The Ultimate Beefless Ground?

 Gardein prices seem to fluctuate quite a lot at various retailers.
 The highest price I’ve personally paid is $4.79 per frozen bag.
 That’s a fair price for the ability to get 3-5 meals I think.
 If you see this under the four dollar mark on sale, it’s a steal.

-Other Gardein products
+More Gardein products and dishes

 - Review: Gardein The Ultimate Beefless Ground

 - Review: Gardein Skillet Meals Asian Style Chick’n Fried Rice

 - Review: Gardein The Ultimate Beefless Sliders